“A List” Units

-DO: Use consider using your Serpent to protect fragile units like Dark Reapers on turn 1.
+DO: Use consider using your Serpent to protect fragile units like Dark Reapers on turn 1 or Dire Avengers.

-DO: Use a Serpent that has already unloaded its units to score primary objectives, block the movement of opponent’s melee units, and score secondary objectives like “Engage on All Fronts” and “Linebreaker.”
+DO: Use a Serpent that has already unloaded its units to score primary objectives, block the movement of opponent’s melee units, and score secondary objectives like “Engage on All Fronts”.

 DO: Use your Serpent to charge into hand-to-hand combat with enemy support units late game.
 This obviously won’t do any damage, but it will prevent your opponent from firing at something important with these units.
 This tactic can win games for you, especially if used late game when the opponent is out of CP.

 DO: Remember to use the stratagem “Overload Energy Field Projectors” when it is a safe bet that your Serpent will be destroyed the next turn anyway.